 But with this weather also comes the heat.
-Is it possible to continue knitting when it is over 30°C when we have more time to finally put it on our needles?
+Is it possible to keep knitting when it is over 30°C when we have more time to finally put it on our needles?

 Is it even possible to think about putting wool on our needles while our hands are sweating?

 Here are a few tips to keep knitting even in stifling heat.

 1. The yarn’s choice to keep knitting during Summer

 The yarn composition

 You have certainly experienced having sweaty hands while knitting and nothing is more unpleasant.

 Heat amplifies the problem.
 But there is a way to keep knitting even if it’s very hot.

 First of all, it is best to avoid animal fibres such as wool, alpaca and especially mohair!
 They have the disadvantage of making your hands sweat, not only is it quite unpleasant, but the risk of felting is even higher.